Job Openings

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-• Must be able to stand for up to eight hours.
+• Must be able to stand up to 8 hours

-• Ability to work with dangerous equipment, including knives, slicers and ovens.
+• Ability to safely operate kitchen equipment, appliances, and tools – including knives, slicers, and ovens.

-• Work in a hot environment, sometimes with or near open flame.
+• Work in a hot environment, sometimes with with/near open flame

 Preferred Qualifications